You can’t overestimate the value of feedback in the remote work setting.

 During team meetings, avoid giving feedback to one person in specific, unless it is appreciative feedback.
 In general, make sure that you’re sharing feedback only if everyone in the meeting has a hand in the project you refer to.

-Taking the time to deliver feedback during a one-on-one meeting will make the employee feel better about the situation and feel more comfortable to share details.
+Taking the time to deliver feedback during a one-on-one meeting will make the employee feel better about the situation and feel more comfortable sharing details.
 Creating spaces dedicated to feedback and informal conversations makes it less tempting to shoot feedback during inappropriate times.

 How to Structure Feedback Time